Stonebridge at Potomac Town Center: History

 Construction of Stonebridge first began in 2007, with the flagship store Wegmans opening in 2008 at the northern end.
 With completion of construction nearing, the grand opening of the shopping center was in 2012, with some businesses remaining under construction.

 In 2012, a plot of forested area beside Stonebridge was chosen to be the new Potomac Nationals stadium, replacing their current home at Pfitzner Stadium along with a commuter parking garage.
 However, in 2017, plans for this stadium were cancelled and the team moved to Fredericksburg to a new stadium in 2020, and plans for only the commuter garage remained.
 The commuter garage will be the first in Prince William County and plans for the project will include a ramp providing access to the Interstate 95 Express Lanes.

 In June 2018, Alamo Drafthouse Cinema opened its fourth Virginia location and the largest movie theater in the Woodbridge area at Stonebridge.

-Businesses

-Businesses at Stonebridge include the following: